mattshine/nodejs-terraform/README.md

 ## RDS
 We have a small private MySQL RDS (Relational Database Service) configured in the same VPC as our lambda function, called `ExampleLambdaMySQL`.
 We have a security group assigned to this VPC that allows our MySQL database to connect across these subnets to our lambda function.

-**Note**: We are allowing a final snapshot of our RDS database.
-To avoid final snapshot naming conflicts, we're passing a `random_id` resource of `byte_length = 8` to the final_snapshot identifier, to keep them unique.

 The username and password of our RDS database are declared in our `variables.tf` file, but are actually passed in a `terraform.tfvars` file.
 You will need to create this file and enter a username and password as desired in the following format:

 ```